gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 ### schema.previewRequestConcurrency

 The number of concurrent GraphQL requests to make at any time during preview sourcing.
 Try lowering this if your WordPress server crashes during previews.
-Normally this wont be needed and only comes into effect when multiple users are previewing simultaneously.
+Normally this won't be needed and only comes into effect when multiple users are previewing simultaneously.

 **Field type**: `Number`